-Publishes his literary memoirs of life in the West (A Little Grain Between Two Millstones).
+Publishes his literary memoirs of life in the West (Between Two Millstones).
 Publishes 200 Years Together, about the difficult topic of Russian-Jewish interaction in the 18th–20th centuries.

 Gives periodic interviews in the press, continues to write and publish short works.
 Makes edits to his works, creating definitive editions.